slowernews/wisdom-tldr/chapters/0_intro.md

 > *"Happiness consists in getting enough sleep.
 Just that, nothing more."
 -- Robert A. Heinlein [1907]*

+> *"Maybe happiness is this: not feeling like you should be elsewhere, doing something else, being someone else."
+-- Isaac Asimov [1920]*

 > *"One of the keys to happiness is a bad memory."
 -- Rita Mae Brown [1944]*